davidlamt/davidltran.com/src/posts/configure-eslint-prettier-vscode/index.md

 ## ESLint vs. Prettier

-Actually, it is not a battle between the two softwares.
-These two tools work in harmony to greatly improve one's workflow.
+Actually, it is not a battle between the two tools.
+They work in harmony to greatly improve one's workflow.

 You should think of it as ESLint *and* Prettier.